JasonComoMerrimack/Module-6-Project/README.md

 3. java.util.Collections;

 Usage:
-This code creates a Linked List that asks the user for integers, stores them, and prints them in a sorted format.
+This code creates a Stack that asks the user for integers, stores them, and prints them in a sorted format.

 ## Installation
 Both files require the user to download Java to their device.
 To run from the terminal, the user needs to: